bahmutov/cypress-examples/docs/commands/querying.md

 ### Attribute suffix

-Let's get the element with ID ending with "example-AF9" string
+Let's get the element with ID ending with "example-AF9" string.
+Again, we treat `id` field as a plain attribute and use the CSS selector `id$=value` "id ends with the value".

 <!-- fiddle cy.get / attribute suffix -->